 Diabetic retinopathy (DR) is a complication of diabetes where the blood vessels that nourish the retina are damaged by high blood sugar levels.
 In its earlier stages, DR doesn’t have any noticeable symptoms.
 Eventually, the patient experiences blurred vision and eye pain and vision loss.

 To prevent or manage diabetic retinopathy, patients need to gain control of their blood sugar levels, cholesterol and blood pressure.
 Treatment options include laser eye surgery, medication injections or surgery to remove scar tissue or blood from the retina.

 How We Can Help

 People with low vision or partial vision can benefit from a variety of visual aids and devices to maximize their vision.
 When vision loss interferes with the tasks you want to do, a low vision evaluation is highly recommended.
-We at Low Vision Of Colorado have extensive experience in helping those with vision loss regain their abilities.
+We at Low Vision Of Nebraska have extensive experience in helping those with vision loss regain their abilities.